KashmereLabs/permalink_web_archiver/README.md

  npm start
 ```

-The env file assumes that the local server is running on port 8000

-The server is a NodeJS project
+The server is an Express NodeJS project

+- Place the wallet.json file in the root of this project

+- Create/Modify the env file with the URL of your parser server

 ```
 cd server